EVeena22/CSCE-5150/README.md

 # Huffman Coding Tree Assignment

-## Overview
+## Introduction
-This project implements a Huffman Coding Tree using Python in Google Colab.
-The implementation follows a greedy algorithm approach and utilizes a min-heap data structure to construct the tree.
-Additionally, the program takes user input for characters and their frequencies and handles cases where two or more characters have the same frequency by prioritizing them in alphabetical order.
-Case sensitivity is ignored, treating uppercase and lowercase characters as the same.
+This exercise demonstrates the creation of a Huffman Coding Tree using Python on Google Colab.
+The implementation is done according to the steps depicted by the greedy algorithm.
+It utilizes a tree-building technique through the use of a min-heap.
+It also solicits user input for character ciphers and their respective frequencies while resolving the situation when two or more characters have the same frequency.
+In doing so, this it selects the one having automatic priority out of the ones having equal frequencies, which is based on alphabetical order.
+This program is case insensitive; it means for the program, upper case and lower case are the same.

-## Features
+The problem features include the following:

-* Min-Heap Data Structure: Efficiently builds the Huffman Tree using Python's heapq library.
+* Min-Heap Data Structure: As the program utilizes Python's heapq library, the it has the efficiency to build the Huffman Tree very quickly.

-* Alphabetical Ordering: In cases where two or more characters have the same frequency, the program ensures alphabetical order is considered.
+* Alphabetic Order Progressing: When two or more characters have the same frequency, the program worries about who went first alphabetically.

-* Case Insensitivity: The program treats all characters as lowercase, combining the frequencies of uppercase and lowercase letters.
+* Low sensitivity: The program is not sensitive to the case, all the characters will be in lower cases, and the frequencies of the upper case and lower case will be treated as a total.

-* User Input: The user can input pairs of characters (both uppercase and lowercase) and their corresponding frequencies.
+* User and character input: The program accepts from users, pairs of lower case and upper case characters and their frequencies as input.

-* Huffman Codes: After constructing the Huffman Tree, the program outputs the Huffman code for each character.
+* Huffman Codes: After constructing the Huffman Tree, the software program assigns numerical values to the shards making the code tree.

 ## Instructions

 ### 1. User Input:

-The program prompts the user to input the number of characters, then each character (as either upper or lowercase) and its frequency.
+Program prompts the user to type in a number of the characters and thereafter each character either in upper or in lower case form and its corresponding frequency.
-All characters are automatically treated as lowercase.

 ### 2. Output:

 After processing the input, the program constructs the Huffman Tree and prints the Huffman code for each character.